ISMA University: ISMA 2011

 In 2011, ISMA moves to its own renovated building.
 Now the secondary school, the college and the university are situated in one place, which optimizes the study process and its coordination.
 A separate building is suited for the administration.

 Vocational School Sigma becomes a part of ISMA, which allows broadening the spectrum of the services provided.

 In 2008, ISMA obtains the license for the Doctoral program in Business Administration.

 ISMA 2015

 In 2015 ISMA is a modern, dynamically developing university with a broad range of study programs and specializations at all levels, from short-cycle to doctoral.

 Also, ISMA structure includes private secondary school Premjers and private vocational school Sigma, which trains young specialists in arts, graphic design and computer modeling.

 Currently, ISMA has a big structure of departments that work on organization of the study process, employment of the students, expanding experience and skills by participating in local and international conferences, as well as organizing sports, recreation and entertainment activities of the university.

 In the past 10 years ISMA has become an international education institution: one third of the students are citizens of Russia, Ukraine, China, Uzbekistan, etc.

+RNU 2025

+From September 2025, ISMA will be renamed to RNU.

+Rector: "ISMA has become Riga Nordic University because we want to strengthen our connection with the Nordic region and be more visible internationally.

+The new name helps us attract students from the Nordic countries and beyond, and it reflects our openness and modern approach to education.

+Our top priority is raising the quality of studies to meet international standards.

+We are expanding partnerships with universities and companies abroad, offering more opportunities for practice and exchange programs.

+Riga Nordic University is a place where students gain competitive knowledge and skills for the future job market."